Cruise the Norwegian Fjords

 Day 12, Ålesund – Bergen

 Today is the last day on board.
-The cruise also ends where he started, Bergen.
+The 12-day coastal cruises end where they started, in Bergen.
 Hopefully you take home the memories of "the most beautiful sea voyage in the world" and the new friends you made!

 Call us today on +31 (0) 858 771 583